FAQs

 Is a specific skill level required to join the Club and participate in Tournaments?

-No. We welcome anglers of all skill levels, from raw beginners to well-seasoned (crusty old) veterans.
-MWBA fosters an environment in which members can learn from each other and improve their skills, making it a great place for anglers of all skill levels and backgrounds.
+No. We welcome anglers of all skill levels, from raw beginners to crusty old veterans.
+MWBA fosters an environment that promotes members learning from each other and improving their skills, making it a great place for anglers of all skill levels and backgrounds.

 -